wakatime/atom-wakatime/README.md

 3. Click `Settings`, then enter your [api key](https://wakatime.com/settings#apikey).

-4. Use Atom like you normally do and your time will automatically be tracked for you.
+4. Use Atom and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

-5. Visit <https://wakatime.com> to see your logged time.

 Note: The leet way to install WakaTime is with this Terminal command: